Tommy Smith (racing driver): 2022

-He remained in the category for the 2022 season, once again driving for Douglas Motorsport alongside Max Esterson and Marcos Flack.
+Smith remained in the category for the 2022 season, once again driving for Douglas Motorsport alongside Max Esterson and Marcos Flack.
 At the first round of the campaign, held at Oulton, Smith took a second place in the reversed-grid Race 3, having defended against David Morales throughout the final laps.

 Following three rounds that yielded two top-five results, Smith found himself finishing second again at Spa-Francorchamps, which, following the application of a red flag rule, which reinstated the results from the lap before the Race 3 had been abandoned, meant that the Australian was awarded with the victory.
 This would end up being the pinnacle of Smith's season, with him scoring only one top-ten finish in the final three events.